Selvana-Sh/get_next_line/README.md

 **Bonus:**
   *Is an easy one, does the same thing while managing multiple FDs at once.*

-<sup>for more detailed description make sure to check out the pdf file .</sup>
+<sup>for more detailed description make sure to check out the pdf file.</sup>